iHeslop/TickIt-backend/README.md

 - More in-depth sort and filtering systems
 - Add categories to the entries
 - User Authentication
-- Pagination (rather than scrolling)
-- Mobile Responsive Design
 - Deploy application

 ---

 ## Struggles

-- Management of state and context, being an SPA, making sure everything updated and displayed correctly.
-- Passing user information from the backend in the frontend.
+- Struggle setting up swagger correctly, had issues with the correct dependencies.
+- Incorporation of proper logging to the console.

 ---

 ## More Information

-- This project is paired with the backend repository: https://github.com/iHeslop/TickIt-backend
+- This project is paired with the frontend repository: https://github.com/iHeslop/TickIt-frontend

 ---